 We have determined beneficial ownership in accordance with the rules of the SEC.
-Under these rules, a person is deemed to be a "beneficial owner" of a security if that person has sole or shared "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
+Under these rules, a person is deemed to be a "beneficial owner" of a security if that person has sole or shared "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to to direct the voting of such security.
 Under these rules, more than one person may be deemed a beneficial owner of the same securities, and a person may be deemed a beneficial owner of securities as to which he has no economic interest.
 Except as otherwise indicated in the footnotes to the table below, we believe that the beneficial owners of the Common Stock listed below, based on the information furnished by such owners, have sole voting power and investment power with respect to such shares, subject to applicable community property laws.
-We have based our calculation of the percentage of beneficial ownership on 37,782,859 shares of Common Stock issued and outstanding as of April 20, 2023.
+We have based our calculation of the percentage of beneficial ownership on [] shares of Common Stock issued and outstanding as of April 20, 2023.